audibleblink/iosNotes/README.md

-# Beginning iOS w/ Swift
+# Beginning iOS w/ Swifts

 Notes from the Beginning iOS course from Big Nerd Ranch